Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Life/Terra's World Tree.md

 Sprites are the spirit equivalent of a cross between a fungus, a plant and a bacteria.
 Without emotions they enter a state in their life cycle as tiny spore/cyst-like seeds that are basically anywhere there is life and a what to get spirit matter.
 They feed and/or structure themselves off of simple or elementary changes in a system. active a passive modes correlating to cycles of growth and decay in organisms
 **[[Sprite Microbiome]]**
 an organism has several colonies of sprites that inhabit their body, but unlike a gut microbiome they can interact more easily between individuals and have more prominent cycles of activity and rest
 Once a colony of sprites is established they can encourage their host to provide them with more information to bind to.
-Feeling produces sprites which produce more feelings, this cycle is either disrupted by the mind, gut or a constraint in resources
+Feeling produces sprites which produce more feelings, this cycle is either disrupted by the mind, gut, or a constraint in resources
 - form symbiotic relationships with [[Spirit]](s)
 - the spirit analog to the ecology of microbiomes in living systems and environments, are apart of the [[Spirit Microbiome]]
 - sprites exist in all ecosystem and in all corners of the planet as their cyst form can survive any environment that has enough complexity and [[Signa]].